 See http://www.aengd.org.uk for further details about the EngD qualification.

 Following the first year taught programme a student will undertake up to three years supervised research based in an external industry partner company.
 The placement should be secured during the first year of the EngD programme.
 Finding a company placement is a joint activity between the EngD student and the CDE staff.
 Our list of current industrial partners illustrates where CDE REs have been placed; future REs are expected to be placed with comparable companies.

 Information about our current partner companies can be found here.

-No. Unfortunately, due to United Kingdom Border Agency (UKBA) regulations, we are only allowed to admit citizens of the UK/European Union or applicants who have Indefinite Leave to Remain in the UK.
-You might be interested in applying for Bath's MSc Digital Entertainment.
-This is not a funded opportunity, but is open to international students who are interested in studying this area.
-Read more details about our programme here.
+Not for the EngD.
+Unfortunately, due to United Kingdom Visas and Immigration (UKVI) regulations, we are only allowed to admit citizens of the UK/European Union or applicants who have Indefinite Leave to Remain in the UK.

 We are able to accept a limited number of EU applicants each year.

 Yes.
 Maths and physics degrees typically provide an excellent foundation for this programme.
 You would however need to show some evidence of programming experience.
 This experience will be required to progress through the EngD successfully.

 No. This is a technical programme typically requiring a degree in computer science, maths or physics.

 If English is your second language we normally require IELTS 7.0 or equivalent and at least 6.5 in each element.